Kirk-Esterline/test-projects/README.md

 # test-projects
 **A repo for testing portions of code for projects I am working on**

+## Image Banner

+This is a test of adding text on top of an image.
+The end goal is a plugin or JS script that will add a banner over an image.
+For instance adding a 'new release' banner over a product image.

 ## Interactive Gallery

 This test code aims to create an image gallery, where the hero image and description change based on the gallery image that was clicked.